 If you need help in filing your income tax return and getting your sailing or departure permit, you should go to an office of the Internal Revenue Service in the area where you are located.
 If this is not possible, you may go to an IRS office in the area of your departure.

-The IRS has other publications to help you with any problems you may have about U.S. tax laws.
+The IRS has other publications to help you with any problems you may have about USA tax laws.
 They are:

-- Publication 597, Information on the United States-Canada Income Tax Treaty.
+- Publication 597, Information on the USA-Canada Income Tax Treaty.